jarr1357/Data-Viz-Web/README.md

 # Data-Viz-Web

+All webpage commenting in SankeyWeb/index.html.
+Each webpage index.html is identical aside from refrencing different charts.

 This set of programs is run on an ubuntu EC2 AWS machine.

 Cronjobs execute the programs at 12:15am to produce new graphs.